 Launch a messaging conversation from the respective channel and test the flow.

-Alternatively, you can deploy the bot and connect it to a campaign that’s linked to your production/staging channel of your choice.
-For this setup, see here.
+Alternatively, you can deploy the bot and connect it to a campaign that’s linked to the production/staging channel of your choice.

 Follow these steps once you have messaging set up.